 Artist Inspiration: Norman Rockwell Series

-Now don’t get me wrong, I was born in the ’80s, so I’m not sure why as a child, I felt so connected to generations and decades past, but if I were to guess, it’s because every one of those images told a story.
+Now, don’t get me wrong, I was born in the ’80s, so I’m not sure why, as a child, I felt so connected to generations and decades past, but if I were to guess, it’s because every one of those images told a story.
 I may not have understood every story or statement in his paintings at the time, but I loved them anyway.
-I found it fascinating how they could be so simple yet so detailed simultaneously.
+I found it fascinating how they could be so simple yet so detailed at the same time.

 As an adult, I still find myself charmed by Rockwell’s works.
 If you take one look at the paintings, I guarantee you’ll understand why.
 The stories depicted are simple yet strong.
-They invite your eyes to wander around and explore every corner of the painting to take in the incredible detail found within.
-Rockwell would often add several little elements into his paintings until he got every scene to look perfectly imperfect.
+They invite your eyes to wander, exploring every corner of the painting to take in the incredible detail within.
+Rockwell would often add several small elements to his paintings until every scene looked perfectly imperfect.
 As I began to see myself as an artist, I knew that I had to at least attempt to recreate some of his works.

 The first image in my Rockwell-inspired tutorial series has just been released.
 Now you can recreate your version of a Rockwell image when you follow along with me.
 I hope you enjoy playing your image as much as I did!